 Choose a Time

 Consider the purpose of your party as you set a time for it.
-Held on a workday, the party gives everyone a mini break from work and encourages attendance.
-Assemble after work, and you may increase the fun but have fewer attendees.
-Both options are okay, so choose the right one for your company.
+Holding it during the workday gives everyone a mini break and encourages attendance, while an after-work event may increase the fun but reduce turnout.

 Notify Everyone in Advance

-Even if you haven’t finalized all the party details, set and share the party date with employees at least one month in advance.
-Advance notice gives your team ample time to arrange work projects and prepare a costume.
+Set and share the party date with employees at least one month in advance, even if all details aren’t finalized.
+Advance notice gives your team time to arrange work projects and prepare a costume.

 Plan Fun Activities